WilliamsStudentsOnline/wso-config/README.md

 The scripts can fail in some circumstances.
 In that case, refer to the instructions below:

-On macOS, run `$ brew install ansible`.
+* On macOS, run `$ brew install ansible`.
-On Linux it's in your package manager (run `setup.sh` to have it automatically installed).
+* On Linux it's in your package manager (run `setup.sh` to have it automatically installed).
-On Windows, get it by installing WSL, then running the Unix installation shell script (the `setup.sh` in this folder), or by running `setup.ps1`, which only works if you have `choco` installed.
+* On Windows, get it by installing WSL, then running the Unix installation shell script (the `setup.sh` in this folder), or by running `setup.ps1`, which only works if you have `choco` installed.
-If none of these work, you can try `pip install ansible` (works on any OS), but use a `venv` otherwise you might break your system Python.
+* If none of these work, you can try `pip install ansible` (works on any OS), but use a `venv` otherwise you might break your system Python.

-Then, go get a copy of [AlmaLinux 10](https://almalinux.org)'s ISO image if the scripts haven't downloaded it for you (you'll know they did because they'll leave a `.iso` file in this folder.
+Then, go get a copy of [AlmaLinux 10](https://almalinux.org)'s ISO image if the scripts haven't downloaded it for you (you'll know they did because they'll leave a `.iso` file in this folder).

 Do a barebones vanilla install into the VM (only `Minimal Install` selected in the packages menu).
 More detailed installation instructions will be added soon.